RESEARCH

 SIVIPSY

 SIVIPSY is a pedagogical research project in health sciences involving a serious game to teach psychiatry.
 It involves an emotionally reactive 3D avatar allowing a virtual simulation of a psychiatric interview.
-It is developed with Pr Jean-Claude Martin, at the LIMSI.
+It is developed with Pr Jean-Claude Martin, at the LISN.